JVHallam/kata_kubernetes/README.md

 ---

-# 1) Hello AKS!
+# 1) Terraform + Setup
 ## A) Getting a cluster setup via terraform
+* Create a directory for terraform
 * Terraform:
     * setup a resource group
     * setup the cluster via terraform
-        * output the resource group name
+        * output the resource group name + cluster name
-        * output the cluster name
-        * try and output the names into powershell variables, cleanly

 * Test: go into the portal, and confirm you have
     * A resource group, containing just the kubernetes cluster